Alternative statistical software

 Mojo 🔥

-Mojo is a programming language focused on AI development challenges.
-As of 2024-01-24, Mojo is still in early development and access to its SDK requires an account, with plans to open source it later on.
-As per the current license: “The SDK is currently provided free of charge.
+- Up until roughly 2024-01-24 / 2024-03-28, access to its SDK required an account, with plans to open source it later on.
+As per the license agreement at the time: “The SDK is currently provided free of charge.
 Licensee acknowledges that Modular may at any time discontinue its provision of the SDK for free or generally.”

 Matlab